brexhq/substation/cmd/README.md

 ## file/substation

-Reads and processes data stored in a local file.
+Reads and processes data from local disk, HTTP(S) URL, or AWS S3 URL.
 The app is recommended for local testing and development.